 This the first vegan dairy cheese to hit the market.
 It was created by The Urgent Company and comes in a few flavors (different colored packaging for each flavor).
 It is made from genetically engineered whey protein.
 They do clearly label for milk allergen, but the “animal-free” and “made from plants and flora” are prominent and could still confuse consumers and food service workers.
 They also promote this product as vegan-friendly.

 A company called Natreve is using Perfect Day’s whey proteins to make a full line of “animal free whey protein” powders.
-The title appears geared at the fact that cows weren’t involved in production, but don’t let the name fool you, this is dairy protein.
+Vegan websites like VegNews are promoting it, and the title is focused on the lack of live cows used in production.
+But don’t let the name fool you, this is dairy protein.

 Their vegan ice cream line is made with Perfect Day’s genetically engineered whey protein.
 They started with just three limited edition animal-free flavors, and are now up to five flavors, continuously available to order online.
 We don’t think they’ve started shipping to stores, yet.